aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 In the next step, you will be cloud-enabling your application using AWS.

-# Part 2: Working with AWS Mobile CLI
+# Part 2: Working with Amplify CLI

-This section will introduce you to  AWS Mobile CLI and you'll learn how to create backend resources for your Ionic app.
-The AWS Mobile CLI is a command line tool that allows you to generate AWS resources and connect them to your application quickly.
+This section will introduce you to  Amplify CLI and you'll learn how to create backend resources for your Ionic app.
+The Amplify CLI is a command line tool that allows you to generate AWS resources and connect them to your application quickly.

-## Install AWS Mobile CLI
+## Install Amplify CLI

 To install the CLI, execute:
 ```bash